 These senior patients will need time and care to heal from the pain and suffering they have endured under the supervision of their caretakers.

 The elderly are vulnerable members of the community, and while the thought of elder abuse is disturbing, we need to keep addressing it in order to understand how to better detect and prevent it.

-If a loved one has been the victim of abuse or neglect in their nursing home, submit your contact information so our nursing home lawyers can review your case and speak with you about how to pursue legal action.
+If a loved one has been the victim of abuse or neglect in their nursing home, submit your contact information so our team can review your case and speak with you about how to pursue legal action.